Mentors

 “I’m too tired.”

 Please, Jay implored silently, no more stupid stunts: shinnying up power poles, cutting telephone wires, long nights gaffing parking meters and vending machines.
 No more running down dark alleys - no more, please.
 Jay had finally found a place of his own in this world of bad behaviour, a place that tolerated him - and he tolerated in return.
 He had become the loner, the oddball; an eager receptacle of others’ charity, aloof and as harmless and forgettable as the stray cat that shadowed him and would find Jay anywhere, day or night.
 (It was as if the little beast cared about this lonesome street boy.
-When he found Jay, ‘Cat’ curled up and purred for a few hours of warmth and safety, and companionship - and the boy held him close.)
+When he found Jay, ‘Cat’ curled up and purred for a few hours of warmth and safety, and companionship - and the boy always held the lonesome beast as close and for as long as he could.

 “There’s a guy wants to meet you, lives out by the University, he’s seen you in the park.
 He will pay you well.”